biomrg/academy/workshops/build-your-first-ai-agent/README.md

 - Tweet `@YourOrg #AIWorkshop` with a screenshot of your agent in action
 - Submit your extended agent to the workshop GitHub discussion & Slack channel

-## About This Learning Journey

-Agentic AI is one of the fastest-growing areas in software engineering.
-In 2025 and beyond:

-- **Agent frameworks** are becoming as common as React or Django
-- **Autonomous systems** are taking on more complex reasoning tasks
-- **Tool calling** is the bridge between LLMs and real-world action
-- **Cloud/DevOps engineers** with AI skills are in high demand

-This workshop is your **entry point** — not a destination.
-After these 3 hours, you'll have the confidence and knowledge to:

-- Read research papers on agent design
-- Evaluate new agent frameworks critically
-- Build agents for your organization's challenges
-- Mentor others on how to think about automation differently

 **Welcome to the future of Cloud + AI.**